Meet our team has been saved

 Tracie Neuhaus

 Tracie has an undergraduate degree from Georgetown University and an MBA from the Wharton School at the University of Pennsylvania.
-Before joining the Monitor Institute by Deloitte in 2011, Tracie spent several years as part of Monitor Group's commercial practice in Europe, consulting clients in the life sciences and consumer goods sectors.
-She started her career as a financial analyst, contributing to her interest in organizations operating at the intersection of the business and social sectors.
-Based in San Francisco, Tracie can be found most often in the mountains—either skiing or hiking—or off discovering a new country, culture, or cuisine.
+Prior to joining Monitor Institute by Deloitte, Tracie worked as a strategy consultant at Monitor Group in Europe.
+She began her career as a financial analyst, contributing to her deep interest in organizations operating at the intersection of the business and social sectors.

 Core Team